This post is sponsored by Embassy Suites.

 Sometimes we just needed something light and warming before collapsing into bed.
 Instant soup in a hotel room coffee mug does the trick.
 Most stores stock a variety of instant soup packets — our favorites are chicken noodle and miso.

 Tip: Search the soup-, pasta- and natural food aisles of the grocery store.
 I’ve found good soup selections in each.

 Tip: Ask the grocery store deli for a few pats of butter and some salt to toss with the warm pasta.
-If you really want to get fancy, pick up a small container of shelf-stable parmesan cheese and add some cubed rotisserie chicken and fresh vegetables from the salad bar (they’ll heat with the pasta).
+If you really want to get fancy, pick up a small container of parmesan cheese and add some cubed rotisserie chicken and fresh vegetables from the salad bar (they’ll heat with the pasta).

 Grain/Bean/Vegetable Bowl or Burrito